AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 #### The `positions` key

-The `position` section list the coordination types of the simulation.
+The `position` section list the coordinate types of the simulation.
 Actually, only one value is taken into account.
-Each coordinate implements the interface [Position][Position].
+Each type implements the interface [Position][Position].
+If no fully qualified position name is provided for class loading, Alchemist uses the package [positions][PositionPackage] to search for the class.

-The following type are implemented at the moment:

-* [Continuous2DEuclidean][Continuous2DEuclidean]: bidimensional euclidean distance
-* [ContinuousGenericEuclidean][ContinuousGenericEuclidean]: N-dimensional euclidean distance
-* [Discrete2DManhattan][Discrete2DManhattan]: suitable for bidimensional discrete environments.
-The distance between two nodes is computed as Manhattan distance (distances as integers)
-* [LatLongPosition][LatLongPosition]: terrestrial coordinates

-The `position` type should reflect the simulation physical features.
+The `position` should reflect the simulation physical features.
 For instance, when a city map is considered Continuous2DEuclidean distance might be no longer suitable.
 Given two points A e B, `distance(A, B)` may differ from `distance(B, A)`.

 **Example**
 {% highlight yaml %}